Article updated: September 20, 2023

-When you add a link to a post in Composer, a link preview often appears.
+When you add a link to a post in Composer, a link preview appears.
 Link previews summarize the content at the link destination with a title, description, and thumbnail.
 Previews are generated automatically, and each social network generates them differently.

 If you don’t want to see link previews, you can add an image instead.
-Attaching an image overrides the preview, so the published post contains a clickable link and a separate image.
+Attaching an image overrides the preview, so the published post contains a link and a separate image.

 This article explains what to expect from link previews, and how to customize them for Facebook and LinkedIn.
 Learn how to shorten and apply link tracking parameters to links.

 Each social network pulls previews differently from the link’s website, so previews may look different on each social network.
 Here’s what to expect from link previews on Facebook, Twitter, and LinkedIn.

 Note: Link previews aren't generated for Instagram because Instagram doesn't support hyperlinks in post captions.